Guide: Moving to Texas – Electricity and Everything Else

 Resources for Moving to Texas:

-If you’re moving to a regulated city, then you won’t have the option to shop around for different energy rates.
+If you’re moving to a regulated city, you won’t be able to shop for different energy rates.
 You can ask your real estate agent or, if you’re renting, your soon-to-be landlord about the utility companies in your area.
 You can also simply search online for “utilities in [your new county/city].”

-By preparing for your move well in advance of your moving date and carefully planning the details of your move, including shopping for home energy rates and setting up your new service, the entire process can go more smoothly.
+By preparing for your move well in advance, including shopping for home energy rates and setting up your new service, the entire process can go more smoothly.
 You may even find that with the additional organization and planning that you have time to enjoy the upcoming changes.

 • Regulated Cities: Austin (Austin Energy), San Antonio (CPS Energy), Beaumont (Entergy), The Woodlands/Conroe (Entergy),